Shabinder/JavaTube/README.md

 ### Downloading a playlist

-The `getVideos()` method will return an ArrayList with the links extracted from the playlist url (YouTube mix not supported)
+The `getVideos()` method will return an List with the links extracted from the playlist url (YouTube mix not supported)

 ```java
  public static void main(String[] args) throws Exception {